These familiar brand names were located within the boundaries of Downriver at one time or another during the last fifty-plus years.

-Organized in 1974 with a 5-store merger, many residents "came and saw the difference" at Arbor, which was 8th largest pharmacy chain in the country prior to 1988.
+Organized in 1974 with a 5-store merger, many residents "came and saw the difference" at Arbor, which was the 8th largest pharmacy chain in the country prior to 1988.
+Now part of CVS.

 Its outstanding food selection and birthday specials were favorites of the older generation.
 Retooling "God's waiting room," for the younger generation would be what did the chain in.

-Originally formed as Home Centers of America in 1970, bought by KMart in 1984 and assumed its well-known name.
-It anchored Southtowne Crossing plaza in Southgate.
+Originally formed as Home Centers of America in 1970, it was bought by KMart in 1984 and then assumed its well-known name.
+It would replace the Michigan Drive-In at Southtowne Crossing Plaza.

-Offshoot of parent company Child World, this store had the enviable distinction of replacing the Michigan Drive-In Theater in Southgate.
-It would lose the battle with Toys R Us.
+Offshoot of parent company Child World, this store also had the enviable distinction of replacing the Michigan Drive-In Theater in Southgate.
+It would end up losing the toy share to Toys R Us.

 Began in Detroit in 1889.
-A huge (green!) presence Downriver until sold off and rebranded as Apex Drug by 1982; these were sold off to Perry Drug some time later.
+A huge (green!) presence Downriver until sold off and rebranded as Apex Drug by 1982 in a partial deal.
+These stores would then be sold off to Perry Drug some time later.

 Michigan-based Federal, begun in 1929, enjoyed success for years in Southgate and Wyandotte before Steven West's managerial escapades doomed the company by 1980.